-I love libraries.?
+I love libraries.
 However, Amazon, digital books, and the internet make brick and mortar libraries less important than ever.

-Meanwhile, ?project labor agreements? and pay-to-play politics make government construction unaffordable, and unsustainable.?
+Meanwhile, “project labor agreements” and pay-to-play politics make government construction unaffordable, and unsustainable.
 We should be cutting costs, not borrowing money.

-The first step to change this is to vote ?No? on both ballot questions.
-“Unfortunately, most voters will probably vote ?Yes?.??
-In the past, New Jersey voters approved 90% of all state ballot questions.
+The first step to change this is to vote “No” on both ballot questions.
+“Unfortunately, most voters will probably vote “Yes”.
+In the past, New Jersey voters approved 90% of all state ballot questions.*

-“Suppose that in a country of thirty million citizens, it is proposed under some pretext or other, to get each citizen to pay out one dollar a year, and to distribute the total amount among a group of ?thirty persons.
+“Suppose that in a country of thirty million citizens, it is proposed under some pretext or other, to get each citizen to pay out one dollar a year, and to distribute the total amount among a group of thirty persons.
 Every one of the donors will give up one dollar a year; every one of the thirty beneficiaries will receive one million dollars a year.

 “The two groups will differ very greatly in their response to this situation.
 Those who hope to gain a million a year will know no rest day and night.
 They will win newspapers over to their interest by financial inducements and drum up support from all quarters.
 A discreet hand will warm the palms of needy legislators. . .

 “On the other hand, the despoiled are much less active.
 A great deal of money is needed to launch an election campaign. . . .
-The individual who is threatened with losing one dollar a year?even if he is fully aware of what is afoot?will not for so small a thing forego a picnic in the country, or fall out with useful or congenial friends, or get on the wrong side of the mayor.?
+The individual who is threatened with losing one dollar a year, even if he is fully aware of what is afoot, will not for so small a thing forego a picnic in the country, or fall out with useful or congenial friends, or get on the wrong side of the mayor.
 In these circumstances the outcome is not in doubt: the spoliators will win hands down.”

 According to Pareto, democracy is not sustainable.
-People who take from the government get richer and stronger politically.??
+People who take from the government get richer and stronger politically.
 People who pay taxes and get little from the government become weaker politically, and eventually go broke.
 Pareto predicted in the early 1900’s that the democracies of Europe collapse and be replaced by Communist or fascist dictatorships.
 In fact, by 1920, Pareto got so disgusted with the corruption of European democracies that he supported Mussolini as the only hope for saving them.
 Because of that, Pareto was disgraced, and his otherwise sound political and economic theories are no longer taught.

-? ? ? ?For years, this was not a problem in America.? ?Our federal and state constitutions (and political culture of limited government) restrained politicians from doing that massive “systemic corruption” here.
+For years, Pareto’s “Political Economy” was not a problem in America.
+For nearly 150 years, our federal and state constitutions (and our political culture of limited government) restrained politicians from doing that massive “systemic corruption” here.
 But that is no longer the case in America today.
 Especially here in New Jersey.